How OBDAI Built an AI Diagnostic Agent That Thinks Like a Master Technician

 Why this matters: A P0420 catalyst efficiency code that appeared once might be a sensor glitch.
 The same code appearing after it was cleared three months ago, with fuel trims drifting positive over that period?
 That’s a degrading catalyst — and ARIA knows the difference.

 Most scan tools treat every session as brand new.
 ARIA remembers.
+And now, every session is accessible from any browser at dashboard.obdai.app — not just on the device you ran the scan from.

 Step 3: Autonomous Diagnostic Tests (Premium)